 The next day we had breakfast, and then we went on our field trip to Lemmenjoki National Park.
 The bus picked us up from the Hotel and after 30 min we arrived in the Lemmenjoki National Park, where we were given life jackets before entering our two boats which brought us 20 km deep into the largest national park in Finland.

 Our “captain” was also our local guide in the national park.
 We were digging for gold and visited a waterfall.
 Some of us were actually lucky and found small pieces of gold.
 Unfortunately, not sufficient to retire …

 We spent around one hour at the waterfall where Rayann taught us how to use a polarizer and neutral density filter.
 Then we went back with the motorboat to the place where we left in the morning and had dinner around 6 pm.

-There were salmon and vegetables on our plates, Lapland cheese and cloudberry jam and the chocolate muffins which we enjoyed while selecting a few pictures from the workshop which we presented to each other.
+There were salmon and vegetables on our plates, Lapland cheese and cloudberry jam, and the chocolate muffins which we enjoyed while selecting a few pictures from the workshop which we presented to each other.

 Ari-Pekka, who picked me up from Ivalo also drove me back to Inari where I camped one night.
-Since Inari is quite small I was not surprised to find another participant from the workshop in the local restaurant who I also met in the packrafting meetup in Slovenia and currently travels for one year around Europe.
+Since Inari is quite small I was not surprised to find another participant from the workshop in the local restaurant who I also met at the packrafting meetup in Slovenia and currently travels for one year around Europe.

 To conclude, the Nightless Night Photography Workshop was really great.
 I would definitely be interested to participate next year again.
 Nice people and pleasant location!
 After the event, I went to Inari where I camped next to the lake.